jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 - [ ] OPTIONAL - Only if customer requests
 - [ ] CONDITIONAL - Auto-recommend for Cat 2/3 or jobs >$5K

 **Your Input:** If we use thermal imaging, what photos should we require?
+Lets change this, remove the checkbox from step 4.
+This should be part of adding a room after overalls but before you get to moisture readings.
+You only need to do this during the install workflow when adding rooms
 - [ ] Thermal image of water source
 - [ ] Thermal image of each affected room (showing moisture migration)
 - [ ] Thermal image of hidden areas (behind baseboards, walls, ceilings)